prabodh1194/qwen-openai-agents/deployment/README.md

 Builds the Lambda deployment package with all dependencies.

 ### upload_creds.py
-Uploads Qwen credentials to S3 for mountpoint access.
+Uploads Qwen credentials and stocks file to S3 for mountpoint access.

 ### deploy.py
 Deploys Terraform infrastructure.